lukepolo/laravel-passport-one-time-token/readme.md

 # Laravel One Time Password

-## Features
-* Quickly allows you to create one time personal access tokens
+Quickly allows you to create one time personal access tokens, that are revoked after one use.

 ## Laravel compatibility